PhD Supervision

 Reeturaj Kashyap: An alternative Imagination of Assamese Identity

-Tasnim Nazifa: A Study of Stand-Up Comedy as Urban Folk: The Artist, the Audience and the Spatio-temporal configuration
+Tasnim Nazifa Choudhury: A Study of Stand-Up Comedy as Urban Folk: The Artist, the Audience and the Spatio-temporal configuration

 Shubhabrata Patra: Revisiting Traditional Theatre: An Inquiry into the Swang Jatra of (South) Bengal